Cactoidal/Stardust/contracts/README.md

 The cost of the goods is subtracted from your balance retroactively (but you will make more in revenue than you lose from the cost of business - especially if you successfully shipped Contraband).

 If there's a claim on your goods, the smart contract checks to see if you had any Contraband.
-You could certainly choose to NOT reveal, and not lose your money - but then your ship would be permanently bricked, because you cannot leave the chain until you claim.
+You could certainly choose to NOT reveal, and not lose your money - but then your ship would be permanently bricked, because you cannot leave the chain until you reveal.

 ![commit-reveal](https://github.com/Cactoidal/Stardust/assets/115384394/4279c398-a18d-4429-bedf-deb258595423)